AliBahaari/ResolutionJS/README.md

   displayMessage: 'Lorem Ipsum'
 });
 ```
-Note : All the properties should be filled.
+Note : All the properties above should be filled.

 # Babel
 In minified version that actually uses for production, I have used **Babel** for **ResolutionJS** to feel free for using it in old browsers.